goddtriffin/helmet/README.md

 Helmet helps you secure your Golang web applications by setting various HTTP security headers.
 It's not a silver bullet, but it can help!

+**Project is under active maintenance - even if there are no recent commits!
+Please submit an issue / bug request if you the library needs updating for any reason!**

 ## Quick Start

 `go get github.com/MagnusFrater/helmet`